rubensworks/article-privacy-decentralized/content/introduction.md

 One of the leading efforts for decentralization is [Solid](cite:cites solid), which is a decentralized Web-based ecosystem that is lead by the Web's inventor, Tim Berners-Lee.
 Solid enables true data ownership by allowing everyone to have a personal *data pod* to store their data.
-Applications are detached from this data, and need to ask for permission to access their data.
+Applications are detached from this data, _and need to ask for permission to access their data._{:.rephrase}
 Ensuring data ownership is also one of the goals of the European General Data Protection Regulation (GDPR), where Solid can be an answer to this new regulation, as has been [exemplified in governmental processes](cite:cites solid_gov).

-*[social problems]: such as..? add reference

 While decentralization may solve many of the _social problems_{:.rephrase} we are currently experiencing, it introduces several *technological* problems, since applications now need to be able to query data that is spread over the Web,